CrossyChainsaw/Portfolio/README.md

 ![image](https://user-images.githubusercontent.com/74303221/173247849-7599d782-7d60-4b1e-808f-4ed045f2dfbc.png)

 My goal with SonarCloud is to review the code smells and fix them.
-If SonarCloud notifies me that there are problems I will solve them first before pushing my code.
+If SonarCloud notifies me that there are problems I will solve them first before merging my pull request.

 ### Code Reviews
 blank